spaceraiders0/theme-manager.py/README.md

 ## Installation
 To install, simply run the script ``install.py -i`` with sudo privileges.
 The main script is symlinked to ``/usr/local/bin/`` by default, but can be changed.
+Uninstalling the script can be done using ``install.py -u``

 ## Commands
 There are a few commands packaged with this program.
 They are: